Kagami/bnw-meow/README.md

 # bnw-meow ![meow](http://meow.bnw.im/static/favicon-big.png)

-Kawaii single-page web interface for [bnw.im](https://github.com/stiletto/bnw) built on top of great Chaplin framework.
+Kawaii single-page web interface for [BnW](https://github.com/stiletto/bnw) built on top of great Chaplin framework.

 ## See it in action

 http://meow.bnw.im/

-## Use with BnW
+## Use with bnw.im

 Send the following message to the bot:
 ```